 Call them for parking advice.

 Only 2.5 miles from Whitby.
-A nice walk along the beach or just a 5 minute drive away.
+A nice walk along Whitby beach or just a 5 minute drive away.
 Some nice pubs serving good food here.
 If you’re walking via the road and past Whitby Golf Course instead of the beach, call in to the White House pub at the west end of West Cliff.
-The views outside are fantastic and it’s a great place to sit and eat overlooking miles of sea as you have a meal or just drinks.
+The views outside are fantastic and it’s a great place to sit and eat overlooking miles of sea as you have a meal or a few drinks.

 Robin Hoods Bay